Techtonica/techtonica.org/CONTRIBUTING.md

 - Request a staff, peer, and mentor reviewer
 - The PR title should be descriptive enough to give an at a glance understanding of what you're working on

+## Application Automaton Work
+- You can find the app-based or application automation files on the `mvp` branch
+- Please point any of this related work to be merged back into `mvp` rather than `develop` branch, via your PR
+- Please get clarification from program staff when in doubt or having related questions